-"Any dispute and/or disagreement arising out of or in connection with this contract are subject to final resolution by the Kazakhstan International Arbitration in accordance with its Rules currently in force.
+"Any dispute and/or disagreement arising out of or in connection with this contract/agreement are subject to final resolution by the Kazakhstan International Arbitration Court in accordance with its Rules currently in force.

-• arbitrators (single arbitrator). • of the arbitration proceedings shall be The language of the arbitration proceedings shall be 0 This contract is governed by the substantive law v of (identify the e State)."
+The Arbitration Court shall consist of [one/three] arbitrators.
+The place of the arbitration proceedings shall be (please specify the place).
+The language of the arbitration proceedings shall be (please specify the language).
+This contract/agreement is governed by the substantive law jurisdiction)." of (please specify the